Catherine Eddowes: Funeral

-Catherine Eddowes was buried on the afternoon of Monday, 8 October 1888.
-She was laid to rest in an unmarked public grave at #49336, square 318 in the City of London Cemetery in a service conducted by a Reverend Dunscombe.
-Her coffin was of polished elm, and bore a plate inscribed with the words "Catherine Eddowes, died Sept.
+Eddowes was buried on the afternoon of Monday, 8 October 1888.
+She was laid to rest in an unmarked public grave at no.49336, square 318, in the City of London Cemetery, in a service conducted by Reverend Dunscombe.
+Her coffin was of polished elm and bore a plate inscribed with the words "Catherine Eddowes, died Sept.
 30, 1888, aged 43 years."

-Numerous people lined the streets as the cortège—consisting of an open glass hearse drawn by horses—began the procession from the Golden Lane mortuary to the cemetery at precisely 1:30 p.m.
+Numerous people lined the streets as the cortège – consisting of an open glass hearse drawn by horses – began the procession from the Golden Lane mortuary to the cemetery at precisely 1:30 pm.
 A mourning coach containing John Kelly, four of Eddowes's sisters, and two of her nieces followed the coffin.
 An estimated 500 people were present as the coffin arrived at the City of London Cemetery prior to interment.

-Today, the section of the cemetery where Eddowes was interred has been re-used for part of the Memorial Gardens for cremated remains.
-Eddowes lies beside the Garden Way in front of Memorial Bed #1849.
+Today, the section of the cemetery where Eddowes was interred has been re-used as part of the Memorial Gardens for cremated remains.
+Eddowes lies beside the Garden Way in front of Memorial Bed no.1849.
 In late 1996, the cemetery authorities decided to formally mark Eddowes's grave with a plaque.